homestar92/ring-lardner-transcriptions/The Battle of the Century.md

 don't make me roll a hoop or dress dolls.
 But even skipping a rope ain't as bad as boxing with those heels!
-If I try not to hit them, the crowd thinks I ain't givi giving them a run for their money.
+If I try not to hit them, the crowd thinks I ain't giving them a run for their money.
 And if I get my glove close enough to their beezer so they can smell it, over they go!
 Then the crowd